In this guide, we will look at some of the methods people use to kill and remove Ivy.

 Although Ivy can look like a beautiful adornment, the fact that it can penetrate cracks and cause structural damage means that you might find yourself in a situation where you need to get rid of it.

-One trick that I saw online involved killing the Ivy with salt water:
+One trick involves killing the Ivy with salt water.